debanath/Learning/TS/README.md

     model : "Harier",
     color : "White",
 }
-// the above code will show an error because we didn't mention the `manufacturer` but it will not show error if we only had missed the `speedInKmph` because it has a `?` at the end , which makes it an optional parameter
+/*the above code will show an error because we didn't mention the `manufacturer` but it will not show error if we only had missed the `speedInKmph` because it has a `?` at the end , which makes it an optional parameter*/
 ```
 <br><br>